langhua/OFBiz-Drools/README.md

 rootProject.jvmArguments.add('-Dorg.kie.server.id=runtime/drools/ofbiz-kie-server')
 ```

-The ofbiz-kie-server.xml is expected to be auto-created during first startup and stored under and loaded from runtime/drools/:
+The ofbiz-kie-server.xml is expected to be auto-created during first startup and stored under runtime/drools/, afterwards loading configurations in new startup from it:

 ![runtime/drools/ofbiz-kie-server.xml](docs/images/sandflower-ofbiz-kie-server-xml.png)